Timeshare Closing Companies

 Once a closing company has been chosen, they will open an escrow account and hold all deposits and payments until the timeshare closing process has been completed.
 Once the sale is closed, the money will be released to the seller.

-A traditional real estate closing takes 30 days, after which the seller and buyer typically goes to an office to sign all of the paperwork and the transaction is closed.
+A traditional real estate closing takes 30 days, after which the seller and buyer typically go to an office to sign all of the paperwork and the transaction is closed.
 Not so with a timeshare closing.

 Because of the evolving nature of the timeshare industry, some resorts and timeshare developers have changed ownership over the years.
 Original deeds and ownership information can be confusing, especially the longer the ownership has been held.
 Chances are that you were originally sold your timeshare by a developer that no longer is involved in the resort, having turned over control of your ownership to the resort HOA which now manages the resort.
-All of these factors play a part in the time it takes to close the sale of a time.
+All of these factors play a part in the time it takes to close the sale of a timeshare.

 If it takes a little time to close your timeshare sale, be patient.
 As long as the information is all correct, it is only a matter of time before you get that check in hand.